openeuler-mirror/gcc/gcc/config/aarch64/aarch64.md

     ;; "FFR token": a fake register used for representing the scheduling ;; restrictions on FFR-related operations.
     (FFRT_REGNUM	85)

+    ;; ----------------------------------------------------------------
+    ;; Fake registers
+    ;; ----------------------------------------------------------------
+    ;; These registers represent abstract things, rather than real ;; architected registers.

+    ;; Sometimes we use placeholder instructions to mark where later ;; ABI-related lowering is needed.
+These placeholders read and ;; write this register.
+Instructions that depend on the lowering ;; read the register.
+    (LOWERING_REGNUM 86)

+    ;; Represents the contents of the current function's TPIDR2 block, ;; in abstract form.
+    (TPIDR2_BLOCK_REGNUM 87)

+    ;; Holds the value that the current function wants PSTATE.ZA to be.
+    ;; The actual value can sometimes vary, because it does not track ;; changes to PSTATE.ZA that happen during a lazy save and restore.
+    ;; Those effects are instead tracked by ZA_SAVED_REGNUM.
+    (SME_STATE_REGNUM 88)

+    ;; Instructions write to this register if they set TPIDR2_EL0 to a ;; well-defined value.
+Instructions read from the register if they ;; depend on the result of such writes.
+    ;;
+    ;; The register does not model the architected TPIDR2_ELO, just the ;; current function's management of it.
+    (TPIDR2_SETUP_REGNUM 89)

+    ;; Represents the property "has an incoming lazy save been committed?".
+    (ZA_FREE_REGNUM 90)

+    ;; Represents the property "are the current function's ZA contents ;; stored in the lazy save buffer, rather than in ZA itself?".
+    (ZA_SAVED_REGNUM 91)

+    ;; Represents the contents of the current function's ZA state in ;; abstract form.
+At various times in the function, these contents ;; might be stored in ZA itself, or in the function's lazy save buffer.
+    ;;
+    ;; The contents persist even when the architected ZA is off.
+Private-ZA ;; functions have no effect on its contents.
+    (ZA_REGNUM 92)
+    ;; ----------------------------------------------------------------
+    (FIRST_FAKE_REGNUM	LOWERING_REGNUM)
+    (LAST_FAKE_REGNUM	ZA_REGNUM)
+    ;; ----------------------------------------------------------------

     ;; The pair of scratch registers used for stack probing with -fstack-check.
     ;; Leave R9 alone as a possible choice for the static chain.
     ;; Note that the use of these registers is mutually exclusive with the use